cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 The results of this raise an interesting point.
 The reader will notice that Cathair Már appears three times in the results.
-This means that there are _three_ different declared number of children for Cathair Már.
+This means that there are _three_ different declared number of children for Cathair Már and they are not counted the same as `max` should return only the largest for a single individual.
 To investigate this is outside the scope of this post but a few hypothesises suggest themselves.
 First, that Cathair Már has differing numbers and the genealogists were themselves confused while taking from their own sources or constructing genealogies with competing interests.
-Second, these are all the same person but they have not been linked together by `owl:sameAs` by the curators.
+Second, these are all the same person but they have not been linked together by `owl:sameAs` by the curators which would then match what is expected.
 Third, there is a discrepancy between LL and Rawl B502 that is now apparent by looking at this query.
 Whatever the actual underlying cause, the query demonstrates something that would need to be done painstakingly by hand with an even larger margin for error than using a Triplestore to do the calculation for the user.
 Large aggregate questions about medieval Ireland can now be asked and answered with a greater degree of confidence.

 There is, of course, another method of counting by taking advantage of the reasoner: